scalar/scalar/documentation/integrations/dotnet.md

 ### Authentication

-Scalar supports various authentication schemes, including OAuth and API Key, by allowing you to pre-fill certain authentication details.
+Scalar supports various authentication schemes, including API Key, OAuth, HTTP Basic and Bearer, by allowing you to pre-fill certain authentication details.

 > [!WARNING]
 > Sensitive Information: Pre-filled authentication details are exposed to the client/browser and may pose a security risk.
 Do not use this feature in production environments.